parakalan/CricinfoScrape/README.md

 Dryscrape is a lightweight web scraping library for python.

 **To do**
-Add cron job from script using python-crontab.
+#Add cron job from script using python-crontab.
+Add options for cron.
+Run as CLI